 For many new products on the market, digital assistant compatibility is becoming table stakes, enabling growth in smart home, smart cities and much more.
 Smart home products alone are expected to grow 34% in revenue to $4.5 Billion this year and more than 40% to more than 40 Million units.

-Steve Koenig believes that “People will expect this across their digital landscape” and moving seamlessly from home to car to any other environment with the same voice activated assistant will become the norm.
+Koenig believes that “people will expect this across their digital landscape” and moving seamlessly from home to car to any other environment with the same voice-activated assistant will become the norm.

-According to Arvind Krishna, Senior Vice President of Hybrid Cloud and Director of IBM Research “One of the major groundbreakers is going to be our ability to truly converse with artificial intelligence embedded in the fabric around us - this will be far bigger than people realize right now.”
+Arvind Krishna, senior vice president of Hybrid Cloud and director of IBM Research, said, “One of the major groundbreakers is going to be our ability to truly converse with artificial intelligence embedded in the fabric around us - this will be far bigger than people realize right now.”

 AI is moving from simple conversations to a trusted relationship and the numbers and data imply that we are willing participants in the use of digital assistants to augment our own abilities and improve our lives.

 Somnox is a sleep robot that, using breathing regulation, sounds, and affection, offers a natural way of improving your night's rest.
-According to Steve, “the latest trend in robotics is cuddling”.
+According to Koenig, “the latest trend in robotics is cuddling”.